stratasan/engineering/docs/how_we_communicate.md

   tag/mention anyone whose response is required.
 Then that person is notified and subscribed to future updates.
 To do this, enter `@` and start typing their GitHub username.
 [Here are more instructions](https://github.com/blog/821-mention-somebody-they-re-notified).
-- Some considerations for pull requests
 - When creating a pull request:
     - We can omit the originator ticket number from the subject line since the link will activate in the pull request description.
     - It's also a nice convention to make the subject line describe what you're fixing.
 For example, "Fix overview link color".
 We think of it like a commit message, because ultimately it becomes one when we squash it.
     - We include "Closes #3771" or "Fixes #3771" in the pull request description, where "3771" is the originator ticket.
 This will close the originator ticket when the pull request is closed.
 - Pull requests that are not complete are unassigned and generally have "[WIP]" (short for work in progress) in the title and/or utilize [GitHub's to do list functionality](http://lifehacker.com/why-a-github-gist-is-my-favorite-to-do-list-1493063613).
 <!-- - We define a pull request as ready when... -->